nataliamele/DEND/README.md

 * weekday

 <h3>How to run</h3>
-<p>To run project localy you need PostgreSQL and Python installed.
-You can find appropriate package and installation guides here: </p>
+To run project localy you need PostgreSQL and Python installed.
+You can find appropriate package and installation guides here:

 - <a href="https://www.postgresql.org/download/">Postgres</a></br>
 - <a href=https://www.anaconda.com/distribution/">Anaconda for Python</a>

-<p>We also going to need two libraries installed for our script - Pandas and Psycopg</p>
+We also going to need two libraries installed for our script - **Pandas** (to be able to read JSON file into dataframe object and perform operations on it) and **Psycopg** (to interract with database).

 To instal Pandas , run in Terminal:
 > conda install pandas